 In 2002 he built a tasting room cellar door, which is much more comfortable than the back of the old winery shed - although many of the long-time visitors miss the rustic surroundings.

 In 2006 the business name became "Harris Organic Wines" as we became certified organic as he wanted to highlight the organic wines and the organics industry.

-In 2007 Duncan reproduced The Handbook of Horticulture and Viticulture of Western Australia, a labour of love and tribute to its author Adrien d'Espeissis.
+In 2007 Duncan reproduced The Handbook of Horticulture and Viticulture of Western Australia, the third edition 1921, a labour of love and tribute to its author Adrien d'Espeissis.
 Adrien made wine in the Swan Valley and owned the property now called Caversham Estate.

 As of 2010 the first Australian certified organic brandy became available from Harris Organic Wines.